muze-innovation/chassis/backend/docs/spec.md

 }
 ```

-ChassisViewAttribute is defines the visual style of the component.
-This allows the attributes property of the `ChassisViewSpec` interface.
+`ChassisViewAttribute` is defines the visual style of the component.
+This allows the attributes property of the `ChassisViewSpec`.

 There are two types of `HeightPolicy` that can be applied to a view,